my short career of paddling, Pakistan wins the prize for the lowest

 lots of read and run with the occasional quick scout from shore.

 Ben Stookesberry and Phil Boyer

 whitewater on the Indus.

 Sometimes we had more spectators than many freestyle events.

 At take out we met our new Police

 escort.
-We had just moved from Skardu
+We have just moved from the Skardu

 downstream, so we